-Greasy, oily hair is natural hair.
+Greasy, oily hair is natural.
 It is just something that happens after a couple of days of not shampooing.
-In modern Western society, the idea of not bathing is frowned upon.
+In modern Western society, the idea of not bathing or showering is frowned upon.
 This is likely due to the body odor which inevitably accompanies those couple of days without a shower.
 That being said, even if you are someone who maintains a daily bathing routine, greasy hair can be a problem.
 This is not ideal, especially if you are someone who is looking for a big full head of hair, as oils tend to weigh hair down and make it stick together…not to mention that if untended it may lead to unsightly flakes.

 The oil, called sebum, that collects in our hair is excreted by the multitude of glands in our skin.
 These sebaceous glands and sebum don’t do a whole lot, other than keeping our skin moist.
 In most mammals, they help give hair a certain level of waterproofing, allowing them to be outside in the rain and not get too soaked.
 Other sebaceous glands produce tears and genital lubrication.
 Additionally, they are often the culprit of acne problems.

 Overactive sebaceous glands are a genetic trait and could be related to hormonal changes.
 You’re not going to get rid of them completely, but there is quite a bit you can do to minimize the effects of having an overabundance of sebum—and that will help you get rid of greasy hair.
 Talking to a dermatologist may also help if you’ve still got problems.

 Different people have different hair.

 The thing to remember about greasy hair is that it’s not the hair making the grease, but the glands of the hair follicles.
 The hair acts as a wick, drawing the grease out of the follicle and up onto the scalp and into the rest of your hair.
 People with straighter or finer hair are more likely to have problems with greasy hair because the grease moves more efficiently than someone with thicker or curlier locks.